A review of possible effects of cognitive biases on the interpretation of rule-based machine learning models: Recommendations for Rule Learning Algorithms and Software

-People have the tendency to put higher emphasis on information they are exposed to first.
-By ordering the conditions by strength, machine learning software can conform to human conversational maxims.
-The output could also visually delimit conditions in the rules based on their significance or predictive stength.
+People have the tendency to put a higher emphasis on information they are exposed to first.
+By sorting the conditions by strength, machine learning software can conform to the manner conversational maxim (``be orderly'').
+The output could also visually delimit conditions in the rules based on their significance or predictive strength.

-\item \textbf{Interestingness measures.} The values of interestingness measures should be communicated using numerical expressions.
-Alternate verbal expressions, with wordings such as ``strong relationship" replacing specific numerical values, are discouraged because there is some evidence that such verbal expressions are prone to miscommunication.
+\item \textbf{Interestingness measures.} The values should be communicated using numerical expressions.
+The use of alternate verbal expressions, with wordings such as ``strong relationship'' replacing specific numerical values, are discouraged because there is some evidence that such verbal expressions are prone to miscommunication.

 Currently, rule interest measures are typically represented as probabilities (confidence) or ratios (lift), whereas results in cognitive science indicate that natural frequencies are better understood.